jh3nd3rs0n/jargyle/README.md

       backlog=INTEGER_BETWEEN_0_AND_2147483647
           The maximum length of the queue of incoming connections (default is 50)

       blockedClientAddressCriteria=[equals|matches:VALUE1[ equals|matches:VALUE2[...]]]
           The space separated list of blocked client address criteria

+      chainAgent.bindHost=HOST
+          The binding host name or address for the socket to connect to the other SOCKS server (default is 0.0.0.0)

+      chainAgent.connectTimeout=INTEGER_BETWEEN_1_AND_2147483647
+          The timeout in milliseconds on waiting for the socket to connect to the other SOCKS server (default is 60000)

+      chainAgent.socketSettings=[SOCKET_SETTING1[ SOCKET_SETTING2[...]]]
+          The space separated list of socket settings for the socket to connect to the other SOCKS server (used for SOCKS5 UDP ASSOCIATE command)

+      chainAgent.socksServerUri=SCHEME://HOST[:PORT]
+          The URI of the other SOCKS server

+      chainAgent.socks5.authMethods=SOCKS5_AUTH_METHOD1[ SOCKS5_AUTH_METHOD2[...]]
+          The space separated list of acceptable authentication methods to the other SOCKS5 server (default is NO_AUTHENTICATION_REQUIRED)

+      chainAgent.socks5.gssapiMechanismOid=GSSAPI_MECHANISM_OID
+          The object ID for the GSS-API authentication mechanism to the other SOCKS5 server (default is 1.2.840.113554.1.2.2)

+      chainAgent.socks5.gssapiNecReferenceImpl=true|false
+          The boolean value to indicate if the exchange of the GSS-API protection level negotiation must be unprotected should the other SOCKS5 server use the NEC reference implementation (default is false)

+      chainAgent.socks5.gssapiProtectionLevels=SOCKS5_GSSAPI_PROTECTION_LEVEL1[ SOCKS5_GSSAPI_PROTECTION_LEVEL2[...]]
+          The space separated list of acceptable protection levels after GSS-API authentication with the other SOCKS5 server (The first is preferred.
+The remaining are acceptable if the server does not accept the first.) (default is REQUIRED_INTEG_AND_CONF REQUIRED_INTEG NONE)

+      chainAgent.socks5.gssapiServiceName=GSSAPI_SERVICE_NAME
+          The GSS-API service name for the other SOCKS5 server

+      chainAgent.socks5.usernamePassword=USERNAME:PASSWORD
+          The username password to be used to access the other SOCKS5 server

+      chainAgent.ssl.enabled=true|false
+          The boolean value to indicate if SSL/TLS connections to the other SOCKS server are enabled (default is false)

+      chainAgent.ssl.enabledCipherSuites=[SSL_CIPHER_SUITE1[ SSL_CIPHER_SUITE2[...]]]
+          The space separated list of acceptable cipher suites enabled for SSL/TLS connections to the other SOCKS server

+      chainAgent.ssl.enabledProtocols=[SSL_PROTOCOL1[ SSL_PROTOCOL2[...]]]
+          The space separated list of acceptable protocol versions enabled for SSL/TLS connections to the other SOCKS server

+      chainAgent.ssl.keyStoreFile=FILE
+          The key store file for the SSL/TLS connections to the other SOCKS server

+      chainAgent.ssl.keyStorePassword=PASSWORD
+          The password for the key store for the SSL/TLS connections to the other SOCKS server

+      chainAgent.ssl.keyStoreType=TYPE
+          The type of key store file for the SSL/TLS connections to the other SOCKS server (default is PKCS12)

+      chainAgent.ssl.protocol=PROTOCOL
+          The protocol version for the SSL/TLS connections to the other SOCKS server (default is TLSv1)

+      chainAgent.ssl.trustStoreFile=FILE
+          The trust store file for the SSL/TLS connections to the other SOCKS server

+      chainAgent.ssl.trustStorePassword=PASSWORD
+          The password for the trust store for the SSL/TLS connections to the other SOCKS server

+      chainAgent.ssl.trustStoreType=TYPE
+          The type of trust store file for the SSL/TLS connections to the other SOCKS server (default is PKCS12)

       clientSocketSettings=[SOCKET_SETTING1[ SOCKET_SETTING2[...]]]
           The space separated list of socket settings for the client socket

-      externalClient.bindHost=HOST
-          The binding host name or address for the socket to connect to the external SOCKS server used for external connections (default is 0.0.0.0)

-      externalClient.connectTimeout=INTEGER_BETWEEN_1_AND_2147483647
-          The timeout in milliseconds on waiting for the socket to connect to the external SOCKS server used for external connections (default is 60000)

-      externalClient.externalServerUri=SCHEME://HOST[:PORT]
-          The URI of the external SOCKS server used for external connections

-      externalClient.socketSettings=[SOCKET_SETTING1[ SOCKET_SETTING2[...]]]
-          The space separated list of socket settings for the socket to connect to the external SOCKS server used for external connections

-      externalClient.socks5.authMethods=SOCKS5_AUTH_METHOD1[ SOCKS5_AUTH_METHOD2[...]]
-          The space separated list of acceptable authentication methods to the external SOCKS5 server used for external connections (default is NO_AUTHENTICATION_REQUIRED)

-      externalClient.socks5.gssapiMechanismOid=GSSAPI_MECHANISM_OID
-          The object ID for the GSS-API authentication mechanism to the external SOCKS5 server used for external connections (default is 1.2.840.113554.1.2.2)

-      externalClient.socks5.gssapiNecReferenceImpl=true|false
-          The boolean value to indicate if the exchange of the GSS-API protection level negotiation must be unprotected should the external SOCKS5 server used for external connections use the NEC reference implementation (default is false)

-      externalClient.socks5.gssapiProtectionLevels=SOCKS5_GSSAPI_PROTECTION_LEVEL1[ SOCKS5_GSSAPI_PROTECTION_LEVEL2[...]]
-          The space separated list of acceptable protection levels after GSS-API authentication with the external SOCKS5 server used for external connections (The first is preferred.
-The remaining are acceptable if the server does not accept the first.) (default is REQUIRED_INTEG_AND_CONF REQUIRED_INTEG NONE)

-      externalClient.socks5.gssapiServiceName=GSSAPI_SERVICE_NAME
-          The GSS-API service name for the external SOCKS5 server used for external connections

-      externalClient.socks5.usernamePassword=USERNAME:PASSWORD
-          The username password to be used to access the external SOCKS5 server used for external connections

-      externalClient.ssl.enabled=true|false
-          The boolean value to indicate if SSL/TLS connections to the external SOCKS server for external connections are enabled (default is false)

-      externalClient.ssl.enabledCipherSuites=[SSL_CIPHER_SUITE1[ SSL_CIPHER_SUITE2[...]]]
-          The space separated list of acceptable cipher suites enabled for SSL/TLS connections to the external SOCKS server for external connections

-      externalClient.ssl.enabledProtocols=[SSL_PROTOCOL1[ SSL_PROTOCOL2[...]]]
-          The space separated list of acceptable protocol versions enabled for SSL/TLS connections to the external SOCKS server for external connections

-      externalClient.ssl.keyStoreFile=FILE
-          The key store file for the SSL/TLS connections to the external SOCKS server for external connections

-      externalClient.ssl.keyStorePassword=PASSWORD
-          The password for the key store for the SSL/TLS connections to the external SOCKS server for external connections

-      externalClient.ssl.keyStoreType=TYPE
-          The type of key store file for the SSL/TLS connections to the external SOCKS server for external connections (default is PKCS12)

-      externalClient.ssl.protocol=PROTOCOL
-          The protocol version for the SSL/TLS connections to the external SOCKS server for external connections (default is TLSv1)

-      externalClient.ssl.trustStoreFile=FILE
-          The trust store file for the SSL/TLS connections to the external SOCKS server for external connections

-      externalClient.ssl.trustStorePassword=PASSWORD
-          The password for the trust store for the SSL/TLS connections to the external SOCKS server for external connections

-      externalClient.ssl.trustStoreType=TYPE
-          The type of trust store file for the SSL/TLS connections to the external SOCKS server for external connections (default is PKCS12)

       host=HOST
           The host name or address for the SOCKS server (default is 0.0.0.0)